A message from Bret Ellis, Vice President of Information Technology

 What is your motivation for coming to work each day?

-What gives your work purpose and you satisfaction at the end of the day?
+What gives your work purpose and provides you satisfaction at the end of the day?

-Recently the Information Technology Division Leadership convened to discuss and teach each other about a book we had studied entitled “Start with Why: How Great Leaders Inspire Everyone to Take Action” written by Simon Sinek.
+The Information Technology Division Leadership discussed the importance of knowing your "Why" in your everyday work and shared a book entitled "Start with Why: How Great Leaders Inspire Everyone to Take Action" written by Simon Sinek.

 Here are a few thoughts from the book:

-- People who come to work with a clear sense of WHY are less prone to giving up after a failures because they understand the higher cause.
+- People who come to work with a clear sense of "Why" are less prone to giving up after a failure because they understand the higher cause.

-- Everyone knows WHAT they do, some know HOW they do it, but few know WHY they do WHAT they do.
+- People know "What" they do, and people know "How" they do it, but few people know "Why" they do "What" they do.

-- Whom do we serve, and what do they (those we intend to serve) want need/have to do?
-What is their WHY?
+• Whom do we serve, and what do they (those we intend to serve) want/need/have?
+What is their "Why"?

-We expect that using these questions, and following our university, division and personal “why” statements will help us find greater fulfillment in our daily contribution to those we serve and ultimately to the university.
+We expect that using these questions, following our University Strategic Plan/Goals, and meeting our IT Division Strategic goals will help us find greater fulfillment in our daily contribution to those we serve and ultimately to the University.